edganiukov/apns/README.md

 	)

 	if err != nil {
+		log.Fatal(err)
+	}

     /* ... */
 }
-}
 ```
-In case, if you wanna use TLS certificate instead of JWT Token, then should use `apns.WithCertificate` and `apns.WithBundleID` CallOptions to specify certificate and bundle ID, that are needed to send pushes.
+In case, if you want to use TLS certificate instead of JWT Token, then should
+use `apns.WithCertificate` and `apns.WithBundleID` CallOptions to specify
+certificate and bundle ID, that are needed to send push notifications.